9916631/Database-driven-website/README.md

 # Database-driven-website
-This is a website project from toiohomai that im doing.
+This is a website project from Toiohomai that im doing.
+In the Azure web deploy folder, click the index.html file to take you to a website to srcoll down and click the button